aamishi/ImprovedBodyFatClassification/README.md

 ## Statement on LLM usage

 Several aspects of this paper were completed using the help of ChatGPT 4.0 and 4.0 Mini.
-Most notably, it was used to create tests and visualizations and understand statistics concepts.
+Most notably, it was used to create tests, visualizations, and .bib references and understand statistics concepts.
 The conversations between ChatGPT are shared in the usage/ folder.